All in the Family: Hill tribes and Elephants

 Rise with the roosters.
 Your guide will prepare a hearty breakfast.
-After breakfast we will start our descent back to civilization, the second and last day of your hilltribe trekking.
+After breakfast, we will start our descent back to civilisation, the second and last day of your hill tribe trekking.

 We will first visit the Royal Project of the village.
-Your guide will explain about this interesting agricultural project.
+Your guide will explain about this exciting agricultural project.
 The late King Bhumibol has initiated the Royal Projects to improve the life of the tribal people of Thailand.
-The kids will learn something about local agriculture and will get their hands dirty helping the local people for half an hour.
+The kids will learn something about local agriculture and will get their hands dirty, helping the local people for half an hour.

 Bamboo rafting on the Wang River

 After lunch, we will drive to a small rafting camp.
 Our bamboo rafts will be waiting for us.
 Enjoy a relaxing and, at times, exciting bamboo raft trip for about 45 minutes on the Wang River.
 The Wang River streams to the Ping River.
 In the days when the roads were of poor quality rivers were a primary means of transportation.
 Local people used bamboo rafts to transfer people and goods this way.
 There are some small rapids in the rainy season but nothing to be worried about.
 The river is not deep.
 It is safe for children and a lot of fun.
 We will provide lifejackets.
 After this, we board our van for the drive back to Chiang Mai.
 On the way back we will stop at a beautiful market before we drop you off at your hotel or guesthouse.
 It is the end of your “All in the Family: Hill tribes and Elephants” tour.

 - English Speaking guide

 - Meals: two lunches, one breakfast and one dinner